What to Wear

 Set a dress code.
 If you’re doing headshots for a team, think about how all of the images will look together when displayed side-by-side.
 Is everyone in matching scrubs?
 Is everyone equally as formal?

-Matching attire helps create a cohesive and professional look that reinforces your brand identity.
+Matching attire.
+Help create a cohesive and professional look that reinforces your brand identity.

 Set the tone.
 Your attire plays into your brand and presents your team as unified and organized—qualities that build trust with clients, partners, and prospective hires.
 Show off your strong team culture and attention to detail through coordinated clothing.